rheaesti/Lingo/README.md

 ### Real-time Communication
 - Messages are delivered instantly using Socket.IO
-- No message persistence (messages are lost on page refresh)
+- Message persistence with Supabase PostgreSQL database
 - Typing indicators show when someone is composing a message
+- Chat history is automatically saved and retrieved

 ### User Management
 - Usernames must be unique across all connected users